55 Christmas baking recipes

 Need a show-stopping cake to serve family and friends over the festive season?
-Check out our best Christmas cake recipe.
+Check out our indulgent white chocolate Christmas cake recipe.
 It might not be snowing outside, but one bite of this cake and you'll feel like you're in a winter wonderland.
 Filled with coconut and covered in white chocolate, it's sweet and indulgent.

 Want a show-stopping easy Christmas bake?
 Check out our super light vanilla cake, an easy alternative to serve on Christmas Day in place of a normal fruit cake.
 In order to keep the colour as white as possible, use a very light-coloured butter such as Lurpak or keep beating the butter until it lightens in colour.
 Looking for other show-stopping cake recipes?
 Click here.

 Christmas baking, gluten-free style.
-Just because you're gluten free doesn't mean you have to miss out on all the Christmas fun.
-These boozy mince pies don't compromise on flavour or texture, plus they look impressive, too.
+These boozy mince pies with meringue tops don't compromise on flavour or texture, plus they look impressive, too.